lightning/bolts/02-peer-protocol.md

 #### Requirements

-The node which is responsible for paying the bitcoin fee SHOULD send `update_fee` when to ensure the current fee rate is sufficient for timely processing of the commitment transaction by a significant margin.
+The node which is responsible for paying the bitcoin fee SHOULD send `update_fee` to ensure the current fee rate is sufficient for timely processing of the commitment transaction by a significant margin.